-General Requirement CS .
-ENC 101 - This is the first required general core course in college-level English Comp.
-I writing.
-Students will compose essays and other works using 3 credits various methods of development such as narration, description, illustration, and example; process, cause and effect; and comparison and contrast.
+ENC 101 ENC 101 - English Comp.
+I 3 credits This is the first required general core course in college-level writing.
+Students will compose essays and other works using various methods of development such as narration, description, illustration, and example; process, cause and effect; and comparison and contrast.
 Introduction to the use of library resources will also be covered in this course.
 Note: This course must be completed with a grade of C or better.
 Lecture (3 hours).
 ENC 102 - This is a required general education course in college level- English Comp.
-II writing.
-Observing the conventions of standard edited American 3 credits English, students will compose informative and persuasive essays, write responses to a variety of literary genres and/or non- fiction, and produce a documented paper based on research.
+II 3 credits writing.
+Observing the conventions of standard edited American 5 credits English, students will compose informative and persuasive essays, write responses to a variety of literary genres and/or non- fiction, and produce a documented paper based on research.
 Library skills will also be reviewed during this course.
 Note: This course must be completed with a grade of C or better.
 Prerequisite: ENC 101 with a grade of C or better.
 Lecture (3 hours).
 MAT 100 - College algebra course designed to provide a basis for the College Algebra understanding of mathematics concepts and its applications.
 3 credits Topics include functions and relations and their graphs; algebraic operations on functions; linear and quadratic functions, the theory of polynomial equations; analysis of rational functions; exponential and logarithmic relationships; trigonometric functions and its applications, analytic trigonometry, systems of equations and inequalities, and conics.
-Lecture (3 hours).
-HSC 103 - This introductory course will provide students with an overview Intro to Psychology of the current body of knowledge and methods of the science of 3 credits psychology.
+HSC 103 - Lecture (3 hours).
+This introductory course will provide students with an overview Intro to Psychology of the current body of knowledge and methods of the science of 3 credits psychology.
 Topics will include the historical foundations of psychology, cognition, emotions, learning, human development, biological bases of behavior, personality, psychological disorders, psychotherapy and behavior change, and social behavior.
 Emphasis also will be placed on the development over the lifespan.
 Psychological disorders and therapeutic approaches will also be covered.
 This course is a study of the general field of psychology and is designed to provide an understanding of human behavior by studying the adaptation of the individual to his physical and social environment.
 Lecture (3 hours).
-Lecture (3 nours).

-CDC 100 T 4 1 4 1 4 1 C 1 4 1 1 1 1 SPC 100 - Introduces students to Human Communication and provides them Basics of Speech with the oral communications skills necessary for success in Communication personal, professional and educational settings; through the study 3 credits and experiential practice of interpersonal and intercultural communication, workplace communication, presentational speaking (topic selection and target audience) and group dynamics of communication.
+SPC 100 - Basics of Speech Communication 3 credits Introduces students to Human Communication and provides them with the oral communications skills necessary for success in personal, professional and educational settings; through the study and experiential practice of interpersonal and intercultural communication, workplace communication, presentational speaking (topic selection and target audience) and group dynamics of communication.
 Lecture (3 hours).
-HSC 100 - It discusses the structure and functions of the systems of the Anatomy & human body, emphasizing those aspects most pertinent to Physiology I with students in the PTA program.
-A study of chemistry, cells, tissue, Lab the integument, the skeletal system, the muscular system, and the 3 credits nervous system.
+HSC 100 - Anatomy & Physiology I with Lab 3 credits It discusses the structure and functions of the systems of the human body, emphasizing those aspects most pertinent to students in the PTA program.
+A study of chemistry, cells, tissue, the integument, the skeletal system, the muscular system, and the nervous system.
 Structure and function taught concurrently.
-2 Clouis Lecture (2 hours)/Lab (2hours).
-Lecture (2 nours), Lao (2nours).
-HSC 102 - The structure and functions of the systems of the human body, Anatomy & emphasizing those aspects most pertinent to students in the PTA Physiology II with program.
-A study of the circulatory system, lymphatic system, Lab fluid balance, the gastrointestinal system, the genitor-urinary 3 credits system, the endocrine system, the respiratory system, and the 5 Clouits reproductive system.
+Lecture (2 hours)/Lab (2hours).
+HSC 102 - Anatomy & Physiology II with Lab 3 credits The structure and functions of the systems of the human body, emphasizing those aspects most pertinent to students in the PTA program.
+A study of the circulatory system, lymphatic system, fluid balance, the gastrointestinal system, the genitor-urinary system, the endocrine system, the respiratory system, and the reproductive system.
 Structure and function taught concurrently.
 A general review of the integration of system, structure, and function is also covered in this course.
 Prerequisite: HSC, 100.
 Lecture (2 hours)/Lab (2hours).